-What is Comprehensive and How Does it Cover Vehicle Fire Damage?
+What Is Comprehensive Coverage and How Does it Cover Vehicle Fire Damage?

 Unlike collision coverage, which only covers damage when your vehicle strikes something or is struck by something, comprehensive coverage picks up for those other unexpected disasters.

 Comprehensive policies handle anything out of the realm of collision, but it is an entirely optional policy.
-When the state does not require it, many car owners do not add it on to the policy, which means you may not have it if you only opted for state minimums.
+When the state does not require it, many car owners do not add it to their policies, which means they may not have it if they only opted for state minimums.